 Example

-The following query example shows how to disable query parallelism by using the NO_PARALLEL hint.
+The following query example uses the NO_PARALLEL hint to disable query parallelism.

 SELECT /*+ no_parallel */ c1, sum(distinct c2) FROM t1 GROUP BY c1;

-The NO_QUERY_TRANSFORMATION hint prevents any query rewriting for the current query.
+The NO_QUERY_TRANSFORMATION hint disables any query rewriting for the current query.

 For more information about query rewriting, see Overview of query rewriting.